Database-Tycoon/Renegade/README.md

 # Renegade

 ## Overview
-Renegade is a data engineering project for processing NYC Open Data using DLT (Data Load Tool), DBT (Data Build Tool), and Evidence for visualizations.
+Renegade is a data engineering project for enabling a local and portable data pipeline.
+It currently processes NYC Open Data sources using dlt (Data Load Tool), dbt (Data Build Tool), and Evidence for visualizations.

 ## Instructions